KeystoneHQ/Smart-Contract-Metadata-Registry/README.md

     "checkPoints": [] // reserved field optional
 }
 ```
-The Address and metadata are two required field. the address follow [EIP 55 address checksum format](https://github.com/ethereum/EIPs/issues/55).
+The “Address” and “metadata” are two required fields.
+The address follows the[EIP 55 address checksum format](https://github.com/ethereum/EIPs/issues/55).

-the metadata field follow the [contract metadata](https://docs.soliditylang.org/en/v0.8.6/metadata.html)
+The “metadata” field follows the [contract metadata](https://docs.soliditylang.org/en/v0.8.6/metadata.html)

-## Help us improve and Submission Process
+## Help us improve and Submit Processes
 We would like to maintain this repo with the whole community.
-The pull request will be really helpful either adding the new contract metadata or modify the existings like name or other field.
+The pull request will be really helpful either by adding the new contract metadata or modify the existing names or other fields

 1. Fork this repository.
-2. do modification.
+2. Do modification.
 3. send the pull request.

-Many thanks the awesome tool https://sourcify.dev/ for providing current data
+Many thanks for the awesome tool https://sourcify.dev/ for providing the current data